Skip to content

 Real EU data residency in Nuremberg or Helsinki with a DPA at signup.
 Fly has EU regions but is US-incorporated (Schrems II territory)

-Flat €5/mo Starter, €15/mo Pro, €39/mo Team — predictable invoice.
+Predictable per-resource pricing — Pico €1, Micro €5, Standard €20, DB Micro €4.
+Pay for what you provision, prorated to the hour.
 Fly bills per-machine + per-second usage, with separate line items for shared CPU, dedicated CPU, RAM, storage, and bandwidth

 Managed MySQL, MariaDB, MongoDB, and Redis included.
 Fly only ships unmanaged Postgres, Upstash Redis (third party), and Tigris object storage (third party)